1NF053C/penguin-pie/README.md

 - Infrastructure example (docker image and container)
 - Fuzz Test example

+Everything except fuzz tests are runnable from `pytest`.

+# Conclusions
-All runnable from `pytest`.
-Small same file unit and async unit tests should be enough for now to keep troubleshooting and debugging simple.
+- Small same file unit and async unit tests should be enough to keep troubleshooting and debugging simple, for now.
+- A few infrastructure tests may be useful to catch simple mistakes while changing my dockerfile.
+- I don't think Fuzz tests and API response mocking will help so disregarding for now.

 # pytest-exemplar